ElenaBadilloG/GradientDescent-Haskell/README.md

 The pipeline of this project consists of the following steps:

-	1. Take args provided by the user [ i) json filepath, ii) no. of iterations, iii) task, iv) scaling favtor]
+	1. Take args provided by the user [ i) json file path, ii) no. of iterations, iii) task, iv) scaling factor]
 	2. Read file and load data
-	3. Parse data into appropriate data type
+	3. Parse data into appropriate data types
 	4. Execute required task
 	5. Print results